mcmlxxix/node-jsondb-client/README.md

-# node-jsondb
+# node-jsondb-client
-JSON database for use with things that are awesome
+Socket client for use with node-jsondb-srv